 Left to right: the kings of Kent, East Anglia, Northumbria, Essex, Wessex, Mercia, and Sussex.

-The thicker red axis ends with Careticus, the last 'British' king.
+The thicker red axis ends with Caretic, the last "British" king.

-The green line on the far right represents the Welsh, including King Cadwallader.
+The green line on the far right represents the Welsh, including King Kadwaladrus.

-In the last circle at the bottom of this section is Alfred the Great.
+In the last roundel at the bottom of this section appears Alfred the Great.

 Edward the Elder became king of Wessex after the death of his father, Alfred the Great, in 899.

-His son, Athelstan, king of the West Saxons, is commonly regarded as the first ruler to control the whole of England.
+His son, Æthelstan, king of the West Saxons, is regarded by historians as the first ruler to control the whole of England.

-To the left of the central axis a purple line begins with Rollo (Robert I) of Normandy, whose descendant would become the 1st Norman King of England, William the Conqueror (Slide 11).
+To the left of the central axis a purple line begins with Rollo of Normandy (called Robert I on the Roll), whose descendant would become the first Norman King of England, William the Conqueror.

 Edmund Ironside begins this section, followed by

-St Edward the Confessor (highlighted in red letters with embellishments around his circle) restored the rule of the House of Wessex.
+Saint Edward the Confessor - whose name is rubricated and whose roundel is embellished - restored the rule of the House of Wessex.

-His successor, Harold, was killed at the Battle of Hastings fighting the Norman invaders led by William the Conqueror (next slide).
+His successor, Harold, was killed at the Battle of Hastings fighting the Norman invaders led by William the Conqueror.

 William the Conqueror to John

-William the Conqueror (top) established the House of Normandy, and was succeeded by William II and Henry I.
+William the Conqueror (top) established Norman rule in England, and was succeeded by his sons William II and Henry I.

 Henry III to

-This segment begins with Richard the Lionheart's nephew, Henry III.
+This section begins with Richard the Lionheart's nephew, Henry III.
 Henry was succeded by his son Edward I and grandson, Edward II.

-To the left of the central axis we find a seperate cluster of circles: the contemporary rulers of France.
-A blue line connects with the central axis indicating the marriage of Isabella of France to Edward II.
-Their son and the next king, Edward III, would use this connection to lay claim to the French Crown.
-Read more...
+To the left of the central axis we find a seperate cluster of roundels, the contemporary rulers of France.
+A blue line connects with the central axis to highlight the marriage of Isabella of France to Edward II.
+Their son, Edward III, would use this connection to lay claim to the French Crown.
+Read more

 Edward III to

-Edward III (with 13 'offspring' circles) is succeeded by his grandson, Richard II.
+Edward III (with thirteen "offspring" roundels) is succeeded by his grandson, Richard II.

 Henry VI to

-Henry VI ( at the top) appears to have been added as an afterthought - he is not on the central axis, but appears slightly to the left of it.
+Henry VI (top) appears to have been added by the Yorkist Scribe as an afterthought - he appears slightly to the left of the central axis.

-The Yorkist scribe extends the original version of the roll, positioning Edward IV of York as the final successor to the kings of England.
+The Yorkist Scribe extended the original version of the Roll, positioning Edward IV of York as the final successor to the kings of England.